 Advance parole may be accepted by an airline instead of a visa as an authorization for the holder to travel to the U.S. It can’t be issued to serve in place of any required passport.
 It can’t be used to circumvent the normal visa issuing process, and neither is it a means to bypass delays in visa issuance.

 USCIS has since redesigned the travel document in a way that it incorporates increased security features aimed at eliminating a counterfeiter’s ability to duplicate them by using the latest state-of-the-art technology.
 It adds security features that prevent the illegal production of these documents and improves production techniques and processes to shorten the processing times.
 It utilizes the same patented personalization process as the current U.S. passport.
 This includes a digitized integrated photo, which has proven difficult for counterfeiters to duplicate.
 It also features a number of covert or hidden features that require sophisticated forensic equipment to view.
-It is light green in color and resembles the size and shape of the U.S. passport.
+It is light green in color and resembles the size and shape of a U.S. passport.
 Refugee travel documents and re-entry permits currently in circulation will remain valid until the expiration dates printed on those documents.
 The use of new production equipment and techniques has increased the production rate by ten fold of the previous production rate.

-Those who have applied for EAD and Advance Parole together will get the Advance Parole combined as part of the EAD document.
+Those who have applied for an EAD and Advance Parole together will get the Advance Parole combined as part of the EAD document.
 Sample

-Mere possession of Advance Parole does not guarantee admission into the U.S. as the alien is still subject to immigration inspection at a port of entry to determine admissibility into the U.S. There also may be bars as described below.
+Mere possession of the Advance Parole does not guarantee admission into the U.S. as the alien is still subject to immigration inspection at a port of entry to determine admissibility into the U.S. There also may be bars as described below.
 You may be subject to “secondary inspection” where you will be taken to a separate room and asked questions.

 If you have been unlawfully present in the U.S. for more than 180 days but less than 1 year, and you leave before removal proceedings are started against you, you may be inadmissible for 3 years from the date of departure.

-If you have been unlawfully present in the US for 1 year or more, you leave regardless of before, during, or after removal proceedings are started against you, you may be inadmissible for 10 years from the date of departure.
+If you have been unlawfully present in the US for 1 year or more, and you leave regardless of before, during, or after removal proceedings are started against you, you may be inadmissible for 10 years from the date of departure.

 Only unlawful presence that was accrued on or after Apr 1, 1997, counts towards the 3 and 10-year bar.